priyankita-iitr/Opaque_wall_prioritisation_CRITIC_TOPSIS/README.md

 # Opaque_wall_prioritisation_CRITIC_TOPSIS

 This repository contains the Python code used to prioritise Passive Envelope Design Features (PEDFs) for opaque walls using the CRITIC (weighting) and TOPSIS (ranking) multi-criteria decision-making methods.
-This is the analytical component of Paper 2 in a series on identifying and prioritising PEDFs for energy-efficient building design in hot climates.
+This is the analytical component of a  research on identifying and prioritising PEDFs for energy-efficient building design in the Indian climate.

 ---